 All coverage options are restricted to the coverage limits you select.
 The amount of Commercial Liability insurance coverage you need depends on:

-- Contractual requirements – certain employers or clients may require that you carry specific limits of General Liability coverage before they will allow you to work with them.
+- Contractual requirements: Certain employers or clients may require you carry specific limits of General Liability coverage before they allow you to work with them.

 What General Liability Doesn’t Cover